Stanley Ho's escape to Macao in World War II laid the foundation for his fortune. But it wasn't without controversy - Local News 8

 After the attack on Pearl Harbor on December 7, 1941, Britain and America declared war on Japan.
 The Japanese army invaded the British colony of Hong Kong where, despite fierce resistance, the city fell on Christmas Day.

-Ho, who had worked as an air-raid warden, threw away his uniform for fear of being executed as Hong Kong21 came under Japanese domination, he recalled in Jill McGivering’s book, “Macao Remembers.”
+Ho, who had worked as an air-raid warden, threw away his uniform for fear of being executed as Hong Kong came under Japanese domination, he recalled in Jill McGivering’s book, “Macao Remembers.”

 But unlike the thousands who died from starvation, in battle or at the hands of the Japanese, Ho had options.